jonthysell/Chordious/CHANGELIST.md

 # Chordious Changelist #

+## 1.9.15230.1602 ##
+* Fixed issue #5, where the chord finder would accidentally try to determine if a muted string was a root note

 ## 1.9.15227.235 ##
 * Removed settings search defaults in the Options window
 * Added buttons to clear search defaults in the Options window